Skip to main content

 Your dollar spot and brown patch specialist.
 Systemic triazole that stops fungal cell growth.
 One quart covers approximately 16,000 sq ft at the preventive rate.
 The best single product for dollar spot, which azoxystrobin can't touch.
 Also excellent for brown patch and red thread.

-For maximum resistance prevention and the broadest disease coverage, add FRAC 1 and FRAC M5 to your arsenal.
+For maximum resistance prevention and the broadest disease coverage, add FRAC 1 (thiophanate-methyl) and FRAC 19 (polyoxin D) to your arsenal.
 This gives you four different modes of action and the ability to go the full season without repeating a FRAC group back to back.
+Both are professional products, not labeled for homeowner use.

 Azoxy 2SC Select (Azoxystrobin 22.9%)